Custom Blood Collection Tubes

 Local trash collectors should be consulted to see what the proper method of disposal is for unused, expired blood collection products.

 - Can you sterilize your tubes?
 No, we cannot.
 All of our tubes are non-sterile, for research use only.
 You have the option of contacting a third party sterilization company of your choice for this service.
-However, a validation process would be necessary, which requires multiple lots of tubes and considerable expense.
+However, a validation process may be necessary, which requires multiple lots of tubes and may be a considerable expense.
 If you choose to pursue sterilization we can ship directly to the sterilization company you choose.

 - How long will it take for you to manufacture my tubes?

 We operate on a first-come, first-served systems.
 For most orders there is a 2-4 week turn around time, which can be shorter or longer depending on the queue and tube complexity.